ElvisBlue/x64dbgpython/README.md

 # Wrapper

-x64dbg python made some wrapper to fit with python language.
+x64dbg python made some wrapper for easy to use in python language.
+If you're going to using one of those function below, look at wrapper definition instead.

 **Argument**